virtuoushub/threaditjs/examples/react/README.md

 ## Bottom Line

-The current reigning champion in our hearts and minds, but it bothers me that React is just about as fast as Backbone (though much prettier, even, I admit, _with_ JSX).
+The current reigning champion in our hearts and minds, but it bothers me that React is just about as fast as Backbone (though the app code is much prettier, even, I admit, _with_ JSX).